ramadasmahale/14848_project/README.md

 ### Sonar

+1. Build the image using docker build and upload it to your docker hub with the appropriate tag (Here it is pushed to `ramadasmahale/sonarscanner`)
-1. Pull the cloud UI into GCP using - `docker pull ramadasmahale/sonarscanner` .
+2. Pull the cloud UI into GCP using - `docker pull ramadasmahale/sonarscanner` .
 Tag the image according to GCP conventions and push to container registry.
-2. Create a new deployment on GKE by selecting the above deployment.
+3. Create a new deployment on GKE by selecting the above deployment.
 While creating the deployment, leave the default values as is.
-3. Once the deployment is created, expose this as a Loadbalancer service.
+4. Once the deployment is created, expose this as a Loadbalancer service.
 Be sure to map port 9000 to required port(left to 9000 here) while creating the service.
-4. Once the service is created, navigate to the URL and you must see -
+5. Once the service is created, navigate to the URL and you must see -

 <img src="sonar.png">